2025 Kansas City Chiefs season

-The 2025 season is the Kansas City Chiefs' 56th in the National Football League (NFL), their 66th overall, their ninth under the leadership of general manager Brett Veach and their 13th under head coach Andy Reid.
-The season began as the Chiefs entered as three-time defending AFC champions, following their third Super Bowl loss in franchise history.
-However, the Chiefs would make their first 0-2 start since their 2014 season.
-With a road upset loss to the Jacksonville Jaguars in Week 5, the Chiefs failed to match their 15–2 record, while their 5–5 record by Week 11, coming off a loss to the Denver Broncos, was their worst start since 2015.
+The 2025 season was the Kansas City Chiefs' 56th in the National Football League (NFL), their 66th overall, their ninth under the leadership of general manager Brett Veach and their 13th under head coach Andy Reid.
+The Chiefs entered the season as the three-time defending AFC champions, hoping to reach their fourth consecutive Super Bowl and rebound from their Super Bowl loss to the Philadelphia Eagles.
+Although they entered the season as one of the Super Bowl favorites, they stumbled to an 0–2 start before recovering to a 5–3 record.
+However, they collapsed in the second half of the season, going just 1–8 in their final nine games, including a six-game losing streak to end the season.